 We didn’t have much to go on, a suspect description and photo provided but no direction of travel or potential addresses to check.
 It was clear time was of the essence, a child’s’ life potentially hanging in the balance, odds of survival diminished by every minute that passed.

-The suspect, estranged boyfriend, twenty-two-year old, Daniel Younger, an under achieving dirt bag who was previously “known” to the Police.
+The suspect, estranged boyfriend, twenty-two-year old, Daniel Younger, an under achieving dirt bag who was previously “known” to the police.
 The child, two year old Randy Grisdale, whose mother Diane was completely distraught and overcome by Younger’s senseless act of vengeance.
-The abduction of a child to inflict emotional damage to her, it was pure evil.
+The abduction of a child to inflict emotional damage to her.

 For almost two hours we frantically checked every location known to us, conducting grid searches, checking with associates and all nearby seedy Hotels, all for not, no sign of the suspect or the child.

-The plan worked to a “T”, two minutes later “Cookie” broke radio silence reporting he had the suspect in custody a short distance away at a nearby church on Arlington St.
+The plan worked to a “T”, two minutes later “Cookie” broke radio silence reporting he had the suspect in custody a short distance away at a nearby church on Arlington Street.

 When I arrived at the church Cooke had Younger handcuffed and under complete control, it was a great catch for a rookie cop.

-Once these formalities were out-of-the-way we quickly drove Younger back to the area where a number of Police Officers had gathered to attempt an area search to locate the kidnapped child.
+Once the formalities were out-of-the-way we quickly drove Younger back to the area where a number of police officers had gathered to attempt an area search to locate the kidnapped child.
 These officers looked at Younger’s footwear so they could attempt to track his tread pattern in the freshly fallen snow.

 Younger was not moved by these pleadings and sat in the back seat with his head tilted back and his eyes fixed on the ceiling.
 He gave Cooke nothing, no response, no hint of concern and no remorse for his evil deed.

 It was during this car ride I came to the conclusion this case was going to be much more than a kidnapping matter.
-Younger’s body language told me much more than that, I was convinced at this point he had killed the child.
+Younger’s body language told me much more than that, I was convinced he had killed the child.